Selma Kurz: Recordings

 Selma Kurz left over 150 78-rpm recordings.
 The first were made for Emile Berliner in 1900.
 These were followed by Zonophone and Gramophone & Typewriter Company discs, dating from 1901 to 1906.
-She then made a long series for HMV (now EMI) in 1907–1914.
+She then made a long series for His Master's Voice in 1907–1914.
 These are by far the best of her recordings, capturing the attractiveness of her tone and the exceptional agility of her vocal technique.
 Around 1910, she recorded three cylinders for the Edison company.
 After the First World War, she recorded for Deutsche Grammophon/Polydor in 1923–24.
 This is a successful series of records, even though it documents a decline in the voice.
-In 1924–25 she again recorded for HMV, which even made a number of electrical recordings of her singing, including a remarkable version of the "Siren Call" from The Queen of Sheba, complete with her trademark trill.
+In 1924–25 she again recorded for His Master's Voice, which even made a number of electrical recordings of her singing, including a remarkable version of the "Siren Call" from The Queen of Sheba, complete with her trademark trill.

 She recorded a number of pieces accompanied by the Czech violinist Váša Příhoda.